Web 2.0 Logo

-The following provides a fairly comprehensive and integrated overview of the rapidly evolving and largely borderless Web 2.0 concept, as well as the new and broader idea of Web Squared.
+The following provides a fairly comprehensive and integrated overview of the rapidly evolving and largely borderless Web 2.0 concept, as well as the more recent and broader idea of Web Squared.
 For a seven minute summary, you may also like to watch my Explaining Web 2.0 Video.
-You may also find useful this Web 2.0 Cheat Sheet by Will Sturgeon of Silicon.com.
-Or if you want some proof of how important Web 2.0 is becoming to business, just look at this BBC News Web 2.0 Report.
-Finally, if you are interested in Web 2.0 in higher education -- what I term "HE 2.0"(!) -- you may like to my recent article in the International Journal of Management Education.
+You may also find useful this fantastic, interactive Web 2 Map.
+Finally, if you are interested in Web 2.0 in higher education -- what I term "HE 2.0"(!) -- you may like to read my article in the International Journal of Management Education.

 THE KEY ASPECTS OF WEB 2.0